open-education-hub/operating-systems/content/chapters/io/lecture/slides/IPC.md

   - `AF_UNIX` for communication on the **same host**
   - `AF_INET` for communication over the internet
 - **Type**
-  - **Stream** establishes a reliable connection and ensures all data is transmited
+  - **Stream** establishes a reliable connection and ensures all data is transmitted
   - **Datagram** sends data faster without checking its integrity

 ----